Barley with Organic Spinach and Green Olives

 Although this recipe is a side dish, barley enthusiasts will happily eat it by the bowlful — but you don’t have to be a devotee to thoroughly enjoy this tasty combo!

-Olives are the surprise ingredient here: their briny bite perfectly complements the sweet, chewy barley and the earthy flavor of baby spinach.
+Olives are the surprise ingredient here: their briny bite perfectly complements the sweet, chewy barley and the earthy flavor of organic baby spinach.
 Pearled barley, which is high in fiber and a good source of protein, offers a great change of pace from brown rice, and it cooks in the same amount of time.
 If you cook the barley ahead of time, this dish comes together very quickly.

 Served with a soup and salad, it also makes a delightful and complete meal.